abdullahcayde/cfa_binance/README.md

  ```
   docker ps
  ```
-You should see containers: my_postgres
+You should see containers: mydb , my-app

 ## Step 4: Loading Initial Data
 ## Step 5: Accessing the container locally from a web browser: